wfan19/matlab_qwiic_i2c/README.md

 </p>
 A collection of Matlab-Raspi I2C drivers for components in the Sparkfun Qwiic I2C ecosystem.
 Developed for use in the Olin College Robotics Lab, and Fundamentals in Robotics course.

----

 ## Currently Supported
+See examples for example usages of each.
 - [Qwiic Servo pHAT](<https://www.sparkfun.com/products/15316>)
 ## TODO
-- Correctly map servo signal timing ranges to 0-180 or 0-90 degree ranges
-- Support [Qwiic 12 bit ADC](<https://www.sparkfun.com/products/15334>) (In development, eta 2/7)
+- Support [Qwiic 12 bit ADC](<https://www.sparkfun.com/products/15334>) (On hold, contact David Barrett?)

 ## References
 **Qwiic Servo pHAT:**